arcanemachine/hetzner-dns-tools/README.md

 ### In Bash

-To return all data for all zones: `./record_list.py`
+To return all data for all zones: `hetzner-dns-cli record list`

-To return all data for a single zone, by zone ID: `ZONE_ID=your-zone-id ./record_list.py`
+To return all data for a single zone, by zone ID: `ZONE_ID=your-zone-id hetzner-dns-cli record list`

-To return all data for a single zone, by zone (ie. domain) name: `ZONE_NAME=your-domain.com ./record_list.py`
+To return all data for a single zone, by zone (ie. domain) name: `ZONE_NAME=your-domain.com hetzner-dns-cli record list`

 ### In Python